kowalcj0/stng/README.md

 Idea of parallel WebDriver execution is based on this article: http://rationaleemotions.wordpress.com/2013/07/31/parallel-webdriver-executions-using-testng/

+## Reporting
+As we all know reporting is very important.
+That's why in both local and remote WebDriverListeners I'm changing the name of the test method that will appear in the final HTML report to one that also contains browser name its version and OS name.
+It's very handy when you need to analyse the results.
+Another very important thing is that, this report contains results from all browsers, which I found problematic when trying to run JBehave stories in parallel with TestNG

+btw. after running tests from CLI, HTML report is here:

+    target/surefire-reports/index.html

 ## Configuration
 Before you run your tests locally or remotely, you need to: